WRS-TDRRC/WRS-TDRRC-2020SG1/README.md

 There is information that the RTM version 1.1.2 and 1.2.0 were used with older choreonoid.
 But there is no information on whether the choreonoid developer will support.

 ### ABOUT AGX Dynamics
-We are consideringa suitable virsion of AGX.
+We are considering the suitable version of AGX.
-Currently, Version 2.29.4.0 (the former one that we used was version 2.23.0.4) which was verified by the committee.
+Currently, Version 2.29.4.0 (the former version was 2.23.0.4) is recommended by the committee.

 ## Requirements